mrraumau/not_enigma/README.md

   ./NotEnigmaConsole
   ```

-Follow the prompts to choose a cipher, provide the relevant keyword or shift, and select the alphabet preset (normal, reverse, random, or a custom ordering).
+Follow the prompts to choose a cipher, provide the relevant keyword or shift, and, for Caesar or Atbash, pick an alphabet preset (normal, reverse, random, or a custom ordering).
+If you enter non-letter characters when prompted for text, keywords, or alphabets, the console will offer to remove them automatically or let you re-enter the value.
 The result is printed directly to the terminal.
 For example:

 ```
 $ ./NotEnigmaConsole